-It wasn’t as if she’d accepted this job with any real desire because there hadn’t been any other choice, and no way to remain in New York, the capital city of the Estlantic territory.
-The Kofford Corp, or the KC, hadn’t taken kindly to her linking one of their partners to a drug ring or his forced submission to medical enhancing, and they’d taken action in the form of a physical attack one night as she’d parked her scrambler.
-She’d survived—barely, and when she was finally recovered enough to return to work, her supervisor had informed her of this transfer that was for her “protection.”
+It wasn’t as if she’d accepted this job with any real desire; there hadn’t been any other choice, and no way to remain in New York, capital city of the Estlantic territory.
+The Kordell Corp, or the KC, hadn’t taken kindly to her linking one of their partners to a drug ring, or the medical enhancing that he was forced to undergo to make him more submissive.
+They’d taken action in the form of a physical attack one night as she parked her scrambler.
+She’d survived—barely—and when she was finally recovered enough to return to work, her supervisor had informed her of this transfer that was for her “protection.”
 Apparently, no one at the New York Enforcer Division wanted to worry about her being ambushed again, or about being with her when it happened.

 At least here in Amarillo City, she’d be drawing, which was unusual.
 New surveillance feeds meant there weren’t many divisions needing a full-time sketch artist.
-When identifications were needed, or a postmortem reconstruction, most divisions simply called in the CORE Identification Unit that served all of Estlantic.
+When identifications or a postmortem reconstruction were needed, most divisions simply called in the CORE Identification Unit, or CIU, that served all of Estlantic.

-She’d been ready to call it quits, even before the attack and this sudden offer in Amarillo City.
+Before the KC attack and this sudden offer in Amarillo City, she’d been ready to call it quits.
 Returning to the border they shared with the fringers was considered a step down in enforcement, but she was trying to look at it positively.
 This was where the real action was these days, and it could be one last chance to do what she’d been trained to do.
 CORE authorities had long suspected that fringers, who were unable to expand their domain into the Desolation Zones because of lingering radiation, wanted to overrun Dallastar and were causing trouble in the area.
-Here, she had a chance to do some good, to help push the CORE’s borders and reclaim territory lost during the decade after Breakdown.
+Here, she had a chance to do some good, to help push the CORE’s borders and reclaim territory lost during the decades after the total economic collapse and ensuing nuclear war that they now called Breakdown.

-Inside Amarillo Division, Reese gave her name to the receptionist at the desk, and a few minutes later the door behind the woman opened.
-Reese hadn’t expected Captain Vic Brogan, the man directly over all the enforcers in this division, to come out himself to escort her inside, but here he was striding toward her with his hand out.
+Inside Amarillo Division, Reese gave her name to the receptionist at the desk, and a few minutes later, the door behind the woman opened.
+Reese hadn’t expected Captain Vic Brogan, the man directly over all the enforcers in this division, to come himself to escort her inside, but here he was striding toward her with his hand extended.

-Brogan looked like an Italian boxer—compact frame, broad-shoulders, dark hair almost a tad too long for regulations, and brown eyes that were deep enough to lose several ex-wives in.
-He moved purposefully with a gait that wasted no movement.
+Brogan looked like a boxer—compact frame, broad shoulders, dark hair almost a tad too long for regulations, and brown eyes that were deep enough to lose several ex-wives in.
+He moved with a gait that wasted no movement.
 She bet he was good in a fight.

 Though she’d talked to him through the Teev, the warmth in his smile was unexpected.
 “Thank you so much for coming,” he said, grasping her hand in his.
 The muscles under his shirt rippled with the effort.
 He wasn’t wearing a ring, and she told herself that noticing only meant she was a good cop.

 “I’m glad to be here,” she responded, somewhat automatically.
 “Though I was a little surprised you requested me.
-I’m sure there are many talented people who might have been excited to come.”
+I’m sure there are many talented people who would have been excited to come.”

 Belatedly, she realized that maybe he had asked other enforcers—and had been turned down.

 Brogan shook his head.
-“None that are so good that they have a ninety-nine percent identification rate from their drawings.
+“None so good that they have a ninety-nine percent identification rate from their drawings.
 That’s unheard of, even with our technology.”

 Her unease dissipated.
 She was here to get results and she would do so.
 Brogan or anyone else didn’t have to know how she did it.